Flexcom: Solution methodology

-Structural model

-The global analysis of the system is performed using a finite element solution technique.
+Beam element

+Flexcom uses a specialised finite element formulation, incorporating a hybrid Euler–Bernoulli beam-column element with fully coupled axial, bending and torque forces, well suited to the modelling of slender offshore structures such as mooring lines.
+Up to 10 integration points are used within each finite element to ensure a precise distribution of applied forces.
+Third order shape functions are used to predict solution variable (e.g. moment, curvature) variations within each element.
+Flexcom uses a consistent mass formulation which integrates the mass along the length of each finite element, consistent with the fundamental principles of the finite element method, stiffness matrix assembly and shape functions.
+This results in a fully populated mass matrix with off-diagonal terms that include coupling terms between different degrees of freedom and different nodes, and represents a complete numerical definition of the structural mass in reality.
+A consistent mass definition is important for implicit time domain solvers which simulate dynamic structures, and is particularly important in accurately capturing rotational inertia effects.

 For a numerical solver to be capable of analysing both flexible materials (such as mooring wires, power cables etc.), and inflexible structures (such as the rigid columns and pontoons of a floating platform), a solution scheme is required which caters for bending stiffness values which are much lower than corresponding axial stiffness values.
 To achieve this effect, axial force is explicitly included as a solution variable, which is solved for independently of the axial strain.
 The stress-strain compatibility relationship is applied outside of the virtual work statement by means of a Lagrangian constraint.
 Torque is handled in a similar manner, which leads to a fourteen degree of freedom hybrid finite element with two end nodes, where the axial force and torque are added to the usual form of a three-dimensional beam-column element.
-A truss element has also been added in more recent versions of Flexcom.
-This is essentially a simplified version of the traditional beam element (it does not solve for nodal rotations) which is better suited to structures with very low structural bending stiffness such as mooring chains.

 Floating bodies typically undergo significant rigid body motions when subjected to ocean waves, so the numerical solver must also cater for arbitrarily large and non-linear displacements and rotations in three dimensions.
 This is a key aspect of the structural model which is necessary to ensure accurate modelling of the restoring forces such as effective tension and bending moment.
 The solver uses a convected coordinate technique to cater for large three-dimensional displacements and rotations.
 Each element of the finite element discretisation has a local axis system associated with it, which moves with the element as it moves in space and time.
 The internal and external virtual work statements are written in the convected system, and deformations along the element relative to this system are assumed to be moderate.